zubron/stacksmith-examples/base-image-with-mysql/ghost/README.md

-# Tomcat + PostgreSQL: JasperReports Server
+# Base image with MySQL: Ghost

 This is an example to show how to deploy an application using the `Base image with MySQL` stack template in [Bitnami Stacksmith](stacksmith.bitnami.com).